danielrichman/python-ucam-webauth/docs/source/security.rst

 Signing keys
 ------------

-The keys used by Raven to sign responses are included with `python-raven`.
+The keys used by Raven to sign responses are included with `python-ucam-webauth`.
 I took care in retrieving them, however you should trust neither me nor the method by which you installed this package.
 *You should check that the copies of the certificates you have are correct / match the files at the links below* (and audit the code you've just installed, I guess).